Other People's Kids

 I don't want her to repeat the offending behavior because it is aggressive and potentially hurtful to me or others.

-I don't want to keep repeating NO, because it only reinforces the behavior (and will potentially break her spirit or my last nerve, whichever comes first.)
+I don't want to keep repeating NO because it only reinforces the behavior (and could break her spirit or my last nerve, whichever comes first).

 DO's